Tell me a little about your background?

 Describe your experience once you began training with Medical Sales College.

-I started with Rebecca for OR protocol, HIPPA, etc. and then biologics.
+I started with Rebecca for OR protocol, HIPAA, etc. and then biologics.
 At first, I had a hard time understanding biologics but after the second day I had a much better understanding.
 During my third week, Thiana became my instructor for the Sports Medicine portion of my program.
 Both Thiana and Rebecca did an amazing job as instructors.

 The last week I was there, Jim became my classes instructor for the sales portion.
 I learned a lot about what to do as well as what not to do in certain situations.
 We were recorded for relationship calls, short product calls, long product calls and our role play challenge.